codemyviews/vanilla-wp-template-docs/overview.rst

 If you do not already have a local development environment setup, you will need to do that.
 Depending on whether you use Mac, Linux, or Windows for you local environment, we have a few guides.

 .. todo::
-add installation guides for mac-linux/windows
+   add installation guides for unix systems

-Mac / Linux Dev Environment Setup
+* Mac / Linux Dev Environment Setup (tbd)
-Windows Dev Environment Setup
+* :ref:`windows-env-guide`

 ---------------------
 Pre-Requisites